calebdre/calebdre.github.io/_posts/2015-11-27-machine-learning-tour.md

 from sklearn import datasets
 from sklearn import svm
 {% endhighlight %}
-We're going to use [sci-kit learn](http://scikit-learn.org) to provide us the complicated algorithm and sample data sets.
-We'll also use [matplotlib](http://matplotlib.org/) to show our results.
+Instead of starting from scratch, we're going to use [sci-kit learn](http://scikit-learn.org) to provide us the algorithm and sample data sets to see how using tools to help with implementing machine learning algorithms can make things a lot easier.
+We'll also use [matplotlib](http://matplotlib.org/) to help see our results.

 {% highlight python %}
 digits = datasets.load_digits()